-Exhibit Number Exhibit Description 2.1 Contifered of Incompany (1) 3.1 Certificate of Incorporation (1) 3.2 By-Laws (1) 4.1 Specimen Certificate of Common Stock (1) 4.2 Form of Warrant (5) 5.1 Opinion of Gusrae, Kaplan, Bruno & Nusbaum PLLC 10.1 2004 Equity Compensation Plan (1) 10.2 Securities Purchase Agreement, dated as of October 31, 2005 between MV Nanotech Corp. and Telecomm Sales Network, Inc. (2) 10.3 Agreement and Plan of Merger, dated as of November 11, 2005 by and between Telecomm, TSN Acquisition Corporation and EnviroSystems, Inc. (Nonmaterial schedules and exhibits identified in the Agreement and Plan of Merger have been omitted pursuant to Item 601b.2 of Regulation S-K. Telecomm Sales Network, Inc. agrees to furnish supplementally to the Commission upon request by the Commission a copy of any omitted schedule or exhibit.)
-(3) 10.4 Escrow and Lock-Up Agreement, dated as of November 11, 2005 by and between Telecomm, Daniel Ferguson, as shareholder agent, EnviroSystems and Jerold K. Levien, Esq. as escrow agent.(3) 10.5 Form of Registration Rights Agreement between Telecomm Sales Network, Inc. and the other signatories thereto.
+Exhibit Number Exhibit Description 3.1 Certificate of Incorporation (1) 3.1(a) Certificate of Amendment to Certificate of Incorporation (7) 3.2 By-Laws (1) 4.1 Specimen Certificate of Common Stock (1) 4.2 Form of Warrant (5) 5.1 Opinion of Gusrae, Kaplan, Bruno & Nusbaum PLLC 10.1 2004 Equity Compensation Plan (1) 10.2 Securities Purchase Agreement, dated as of October 31, 2005 between MV Nanotech Corp. and Telecomm Sales Network, Inc. (2) 10.3 Agreement and Plan of Merger, dated as of November 11, 2005 by and between Telecomm, TSN Acquisition Corporation and EnviroSystems, Inc. (Nonmaterial schedules and exhibits identified in the Agreement and Plan of Merger have been omitted pursuant to Item 601b.2 of Regulation S-K. Telecomm Sales Network, Inc. agrees to furnish supplementally to the Commission upon request by the Commission a copy of any omitted schedule or exhibit.)
+(3) 10.4 Escrow and Lock-Up Agreement, dated as of November 11, 2005 by and between Telecomm, Daniel Ferguson, as shareholder agent, EnviroSystems and Jerold K. Levien, Esq. as escrow agent.(4) 10.5 Form of Registration Rights Agreement between Telecomm Sales Network, Inc. and the other signatories thereto.
 (5) 10.6 Commercial Lease Agreement dated June 6, 2006 by and between Morlake Executive Suites and EnviroSystems, Inc. (5) 10.7 Telecomm Sales Network, Inc. 2006 Stock Incentive Plan (5)+ 10.8 Form of Incentive Stock Option Agreement (5)+ 10.9 Form of Non-Qualified Stock Option Agreement (5)+ 10.10 Form of Restricted Stock Agreement (5)+ 10.11 Employment Agreement made as of January 19, 2006 between Telecomm Sales Network, Inc. and J. Lloyd Breedlove(4) 10.12 Manufacturing Agreement dated as of August 1, 2006 between EnviroSystems, Inc. and Minntech Corporation (6) 10.13 Intellectual Property Assignment Agreement between EnviroSystems, Inc. American Children's Foundation, Richard H Othus, Andrew D.B.
-Lambie and Lascade Chemical Corporation.
-10.14 Consent Agreement and Final Order with United States Environmental Protection Agency (6) 21.1 Subsidiaries of the Registrant (5) 23.1 Consent of Williams & Webster 23.2 Consent of Gusrae, Kaplan, Bruno & Nusbaum PLLC (included in Exhibit 5.1) 24.1 Powers of Attorney (included in the signature page to this Registration Statement) (1) Filed as an exhibit to Telecomm's Registration Statement on Form SB-2 filed on March 16, 2005 and incorporated herein by reference.
-(2) Filed as an exhibit to Telecomm's Current Report on Form 8-K filed on November 11, 2005 and incorporated herein by reference.
-(3) Filed as an exhibit to Telecomm's Current Report on Form 8-K filed on November 17, 2005 and incorporated herein by reference.
-(4) Filed as an exhibit to Telecomm's Current Report on Form 8-K filed on January 12, 2006 and incorporated herein by reference.
+Lambie and Cascade Chemical Corporation.
+10.14 Consent Agreement and Final Order with United States Environmental Protection Agency (6) 10.15 Securities Purchase Agreement dated as of March 7, 2007 between MV Nanotech Corp., the Singer Children's Management Trust and, solely with respect to sections 4 and 8, Anpath Group, Inc. 21.1 Subsidiaries of the Registrant (5) 23.1 Consent of Williams & Webster 23.2 Consent of Gusrae, Kaplan, Bruno & Nusbaum PLLC (included in Exhibit 5.1) 24.1 Powers of Attorney (included in the signature page to this Registration Statement)

-- (5) Filed as an exhibit to Telecomm's Transition Report on Form 10-KSB filed on June 29, 2006 and incorporated herein by reference. - (6) Filed as an exhibit to Telecomm's Form 10-QSB for the quarter ended September 30, 2006 filed on November 15, 2006.
+(1) Filed as an exhibit to the registrant's Registration Statement on Form SB-2 filed on March 16, 2005 and incorporated herein by reference.
+(2) Filed as an exhibit to the registrant's Current Report on Form 8-K filed on November 11, 2005 and incorporated herein by reference.
+(3) Filed as an exhibit to the registrant's Current Report on Form 8-K filed on November 17, 2005 and incorporated herein by reference.
+(4) Filed as an exhibit to the registrant's Current Report on Form 8-K filed on January 12, 2006 and incorporated herein by reference.
+(5) Filed as an exhibit to the registrant's Transition Report on Form 10-KSB filed on June 29, 2006 and incorporated herein by reference.
+(6) Filed as an exhibit to the registrant's Form 10-QSB for the quarter ended September 30, 2006 filed on November 15, 2006.
+(7) Filed as an exhibit to the registrant's Current Report on Form 8-K filed on January 17, 2007 and incorporated herein by reference.